Minimum wages in changing labour markets - Mindestlöhne in sich verändernden Arbeitsmärkten

 Corrado Giulietti, University of Southampton

 Corrado Giulietti: Do minimum wages induce immigration?
-Evidence from the USA DownloadLinkMeta
+Evidence from the USA (PDF, 2MB, File meet accessibility standards)

 Effects of the statutory minimum wage on collective bargaining in Germany